 In January 2015, Prince William Supervisors approved revisions to the County's Ordinance, changing the distance for hunting with bows and arrows from 100 yards to 100 feet from regularly occupied structures.

 This change allows the County, homeowner associations, and others to use hunting with bows and arrows as a tool for managing White-tail Deer.
 Developing and implementing a plan is the next step.

 Because Prince William has little County-owned parkland, less than 4,000 acres, support from homeowner associations and others is needed to successfully manage White-tailed Deer over-populations.

 It is time for residents and local government to join with the USDA Forest Service, Virginia Natural Heritage Program, and others in supporting and implementing efforts to reduce and manage the number of white-tailed deer in order to protect our native plant species, the communities in which they live and the animal species they support.

-Act locally, it makes a difference.
-Some County parkland, such as Dove's Landing and Silver Lake, show signs of deer damage - sparse understory and many invasive plants - and are good candidates for managed hunting.
+In Prince William, some County parkland, such as Dove's Landing and Silver Lake, show signs of deer damage - sparse understory and many invasive plants - and are good candidates for managed hunting.